Norm Tipping: Playing career

 Born in Hurstville, New South Wales, Norm Tipping's early football was rugby union played with the St. George Rugby Union Club.
-His first grade rugby league career was often curtailed by serious injury, although he did complete five seasons with the St George club between 1932–1933, 1936, and 1943–1944.
+His first grade rugby league career was often curtailed by serious injury, although he did complete five seasons with the St George club between 1932 and 1933, 1936, and 1943–1944.

 In 1936 he suffered a near career ending spinal injury while playing in an end of season tour match and was in plaster for months.
 Incredibly, after seven seasons in retirement he returned to first grade football in 1943 and finally retired at the end of the 1944 season.

 Premiership winning coach

 He then went into coaching in the St George Dragons lower grades before being offered the head coaching job in 1953.
 The club made the Grand Final that season but lost the game to the South Sydney Rabbitohs 31–12.
 He lost the job for the next two seasons, but was again made head coach in 1956 and won the premiership, with St. George beating Balmain 18–12 in the Grand Final.
-This match was the first of eleven straight premierships that St. George would eventually win from 1956–1966.
+This match was the first of eleven straight premierships that St. George would eventually win from 1956 to 1966.

 Even though he was now a Grand Final winning coach, Norm Tipping was again dropped as coach in 1957 due to inter-club politics.
 He accepted the coaching role of St. George's under 21 team for the next decade and never coached first grade again.